Will McRostie – Founder, Service Coordinator & Lead Describer

 Will has been involved in theatre since the age of seven, when he hit the boards in the Hills Youth Theatre’s production of Anne of Green Gables.
 Ever since, he’s been obsessed with the arts and how participation in creative practice creates better lives.

-With a personal interest in art, ambition, and radical inclusivity, Will sees audio description as a practice of meaningful outreach, and a means for empowering a marginalised audience to participate in creative practice as both audience and artist.
+With a personal interest in art, ambition, and radical inclusivity, Will sees audio description as a practical means of outreach for the arts, and a way to empower the participation of a marginalised group in creative practice as both audience and artist.

 Ross de Vent – Audience Advocate